gnapika7995/REST-API-CLIENT/README.md

 In short, a REST API client is necessary to communicate with RESTful services.
 It hides away the nuances of HTTP communication so that applications can retrieve remote data and execute operations via well-defined APIs.
 With standard protocol and data format support, REST API clients promote integration across different systems and platforms.

+A REST API client is a key utility that facilitates communication among applications across the web with standard HTTP protocols.
+It makes data exchange easier, improves interoperability, and facilitates smooth integration on different systems.

+REST clients are regularly employed for testing, debugging, and automating interaction with APIs, thus easing development.
+With support for JSON and XML formats, they provide developers with the ability to easily access, manipulate, and visualize information.

+The stateless, simple, and scalable nature of REST architecture makes REST API clients essential in contemporary web and mobile development, ultimately leading to quicker, more consistent, and maintainable application flows.

 OUTPUT :

 ![Image](https://github.com/user-attachments/assets/feb3ddab-44fb-4ed7-b4f9-406b541c2091)